lweitkamp/Reproducibility_GAE/blogpost.md

 <!--For the reinforcement learning course at the UvA we are given the task of creating reproducible research, where we can choose from a number of topics.
 We have chosen to focus on $n-$step bootstrapping in actor-critic methods, which traditionally exhibit high variance for higher $n$ and high bias for lower $n$.
 In specific, we want to compare variance reduction methods such as the advantage estimation and the generalized advantage estimation.
 This naturally leads to the following question:-->

 Nowadays many of the RL policy gradient methods use Generalized Advantage Estimation (GAE) as a baseline in actor-critic methods.
 Schulman et al.[^1] state that GAE reduces the variance while introducing little bias compared to other baselines, like advantage estimation.
 To check this we will focus on $n-$step bootstrapping in actor-critic methods, which traditionally exhibit high variance for higher $n$ and high bias for lower $n$.
-In specific, we want to compare variance reduction methods such as the advantage estimation and the generalized advantage estimation.
+More specifically, we want to compare variance reduction methods, both the advantage estimation and the generalized advantage estimation.
 This naturally leads to the following question:

 *What is the effect of (generalized) advantage estimation on the return in $n$-step bootstrapping?*